HOMECOMING

 EXPLORE

-1. Introduce students to a type of music from South Africa called Cape jazz.
+1. Display the Google Slides: Homecoming.
+Introduce students to a type of music from South Africa called Cape jazz.
 Explore Map of South Africa by asking students to identify neighboring countries on the African continent, pausing occasionally to ask questions: Where is the country South Africa located on the map?
 Where is the Middle East region on the map?
 What do you know about South Africa in relation to our location?

 2. Introduce students to Cape jazz by playing these recordings: